Like its neighbor Mosaic Canyon

 The road leading to Grotto Canyon is not signed.
 It is, according to the odometer in my brother's old Toyota 4Runner, 2.2 miles east of the gas station and store at Stovepipe Wells.
 Turn south onto this road.

 It is 1.8 mi to road's end.
 At first, the road is moderately steep and rocky but does not really require high clearance or four-wheel drive.
 However, the last 0.6 mi do require 4wd because the "road" is a wash consisting of loose gravel.
 In the 4Runner we were driving, 4-High was sufficient.
 A barrier blocks the road at its end.

 The Trails Illustrated map says the route is one mile (one way) and describes it thus: "Look for rock cairn marking route to the east around the dry falls at beginning."

-Okay, there are dry falls close to the beginning, and they are after a prominent junction of washes (stay left, as the other wash soon climbs steeply to cliffs, which I observed from a narrow ridge between the washes).
+dry falls close to the beginning, and they are after a prominent junction of washes (stay left, as the other wash soon climbs steeply to cliffs, which I observed from a narrow ridge between the washes).